textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    ![The Azure portal is shown with the iothubowner selected.](./media/iot-hub-shared-access-policies-iothubowner.png 'IoT Hub Owner shared access policy')

 7. In the **iothubowner** blade, select the Copy button to the right of the **Connection string - primary key** field.
-You will be needing this connection string value in the next exercise.
+You will need this connection string value in the next exercise.

    ![Screenshot of the iothubowner blade.
 The connection string - primary key field is highlighted.](./media/iot-hub-shared-access-policies-iothubowner-blade.png 'iothubowner blade')